 Additionally, with a considerable long-staying Chinese population in the city, it’s fair to say that the country has a history of, and is presently, racially accepting.

-To be as safe as possible, one could argue that it’s best to avoid Belgrade’s neighborhood of Banjica, as the ultra fans of the local football club are openly fascist.
-Few in numbers – less than 200 in their strongest days – the heady heights of their club are now long behind them with most hardcore fans entering old age now.
+However to be as safe as possible, one could argue that it’s best to avoid Belgrade’s neighborhood of Banjica, as the ultra fans of the local football club are openly fascist.
+Thankfully they are few in numbers – less than 200 in their strongest days – and the heady heights of their club are now long behind them with most hardcore fans now entering old age.

 Solo traveling shouldn’t be an issue, but there are things to keep in mind, as solo travelers tend to visit places less-traveled.